darcys22/private-testnet/README.md

-# Setting private Monero testnet network
+# Setting private Loki testnet network

-Having private [Monero](https://getmonero.org/) testnet network can be very useful, as you can play around with Monero without risking making expensive mistakes on real network.
+Having private [Loki](https://loki.network/) testnet network can be very useful, as you can play around with Loki without risking making expensive mistakes on real network.
 However, it is not clear how to set up a private testnet network.
 In this example, this is demonstrated.